When you’re struggling with your mental health, one of the first questions you might ask is:

 What Is Therapy?

-Therapy, also known as psychotherapy or talk therapy, involves working with a licensed mental health professional to explore emotions, thoughts, and behaviors in a safe, supportive environment.
+Therapy (also called psychotherapy or talk therapy) involves working with a licensed mental health professional to explore emotions, thoughts, and behaviors in a safe, supportive environment.

 -